Oliver1klein1/healing-website/public/content/books/optimize-microbiome.md

 ## 7 Simple, Affordable Steps to Restore Your Gut Health-Starting Today

-In this science-backed but easy-to-follow guide, Dr. Michael Klein-a medical doctor with over 20 years in pharmaceutical research across three continents-teaches you how to optimize your microbiome naturally, without expensive supplements or complex diets.
+In this science-backed but easy-to-follow guide, you will learn how to optimize your microbiome naturally, without expensive supplements or complex diets.

 ## Inside, you'll discover: